Frederick Wiseman: Career

+In a 2025 interview, Wiseman said he was retiring because he did not "have the energy" for a new production.

+In the 2020s, Wiseman began taking acting roles, including in the films Other People's Children and A Private Life (both by Rebecca Zlotowski), and as an acclaimed poet in Jane Austen Wrecked My Life.

 Philosophy

 Wiseman's films are, in his view, elaborations of a personal experience and not ideologically objective portraits of his subjects.

 In interviews, Wiseman has emphasized that his films are not and cannot be unbiased.
 In spite of the inescapable bias that is introduced in the process of "making a movie", he still feels he has certain ethical obligations as to how he portrays events: